Decoding the Myths and Realities of Hiring Tech Talent

 - Professional growth

-- Funding (if you’re early stage startup)
+- Funding (if you’re an early-stage startup)

 Therefore, we don’t necessarily need to have deep pockets to attract top tech talent.
-All we need to do is to build compelling story about our brand to attract top talent without spending too much money.
+All we need to do is to build a compelling story about our brand to attract top talent without spending too much money.